AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-refined_global_aspects-02:

-2. A Refined_Global aspect is permitted on a body_stub (if one is present) or subprogram body if and only if it has a declaration in the specification of an enclosing package, the declaration has a Global aspect which denotes a state abstraction declared by the package and the refinement of the state abstraction is visible.
+2. A Refined_Global aspect is permitted on a body_stub (if one is present), subprogram body, entry body, or task body if and only if the stub or body is the completion of declaration occurring in the specification of an enclosing package, the declaration has a Global aspect which denotes a state abstraction declared by the package and the refinement of the state abstraction is visible.